Just about everyone knows that if you are injured by another person, you

 probably have a right to seek compensation.
 What a lot of people do not

 necessarily know is that this can also apply to the federal government as

 well as to municipal and state governments.
 Of course, personal injury claims

 are not quite as straightforward when the government is involved.

-At Hornsby, Watson & Hornsby, our Alabama trial lawyers know the difference
+At Hornsby, Watson & Hornsby, our Alabama tort claim lawyers know the difference

 between dealing with insurance carriers and dealing with a state bureaucrat.

 So, here are a few things to consider when reviewing your rights and considering